safarov/hexlet-git/README.md

 Hello, Hexlet!

-first commit

-second commit
+How are you?